hillc5/Destructuring-Rest-Spread-Lightning/dest-rest-spread.md

 let obj1 = {},
     obj2 = { a: 'a', b: 'b' },
     arr = [ 1, 2, 3 ];

-({ a: obj1.a } = obj2);
+// parens are necessary when assigning without declaration ({ a: obj1.a } = obj2);
 [ obj1.b ] = arr;